coquelicot-io/coquelicot-blog/README.md

 DEBUG=* npx eleventy
 ```

 To build
 ```
 npm run build
 ```

-This repository will auto deploy to Netlify.
+To deploy, upload the "_site" folder to Netlify after building changes locally.